Mortaza-Seydi/jquery-validation/README.md

 ![form](form.png)

-## with Jquery Validation you can easily define rules
+## with jquery-validation you can easily define rules

 ```js
 rules: {